 Baked Bean Bacon Cups are ideal for a big BBQ!
-Bite sized baked beans packed full of flavor served in individual servings of bacon cups!
-For those times you want to try everything, but don’t want to be so full afterwards you can’t move!
+Bite-sized baked beans packed full of flavor served in individual servings of bacon cups!
+For those times you want to try everything, but don’t want to be so full afterward you can’t move!

 I love going to Cookouts/BBQ’s but sometimes I have a hard time showing restraint at trying all the different food options.
 These Baked Bean Bacon Cups are perfect because you can have the individual portions of baked beans (or 2,3 or 4 of them) and still have room for a bite or two of everything else!

 These baked beans are better for you than your normal baked beans because they are made with True Made Foods Ketchup.
 True Made Foods is one of the sponsors for the CookoutWeek and they sent their sauces over for me to come up with a recipe for.
 While they gave me the sauces I was able to try them for myself and I can honestly say they are very good.
 I love the fact they are made with real vegetables so they have real nutrition in them!

 Using the vegetables in their products allows them to forego all the added sugar that most sauces have in them.
 The vegetables sweeten them naturally so there is half the amount of sugar in them compared to the other brands on the market.
 Because of that, my baked bean recipe is also better for you…. because I didn’t have to add any additional brown sugar to the mix!

 This recipe calls for using the Ketchup, but I also made a batch using their Veracha(aka hot) Sauce they sent too!
 It was pretty fantastic too!